Last updated on October 20th, 2018

 Dear all, we just returned from Tbilisi and I wanted to share with you my impressions.
-Tbilisi is a city without traffic lights.
+Tbilisi is a city almost without traffic lights.
 How’s that possible?
 Keep reading!
+You will also find out where to go in Tbilisi and how to spend a weekend in Tbilisi, Georgia.

 Our trip was quite spontaneous and planned only less than 2 weeks in advance and a week after my trip to Ischia, Italy.
 The reason for this trip – £25 pounds one-way tickets to Kutaisi, Georgia.
 Sounded like a great opportunity to discover Georgia, which I wanted to visit for so long.
 It’s only 4 hours driving from Kutaisi to Tbilisi, so getting to Tbilisi wasn’t a problem.
 If you have a bigger budget at hand, you can skip Kutaisi and fly directly to Tbilisi.
 If not, Wizz Air is your friend.